MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

 # Lab 01 - Manage Azure Active Directory Identities

 ## Lab scenario

-In order to allow Contoso users to authenticate by using Azure AD, you have been tasked with provisioning users and group accounts.
-Membership of the groups should be updated automatically based on the user job titles.
+To allow Contoso users to authenticate by using Azure AD, you have been tasked with provisioning users and group accounts.
+Membership of the groups should be updated automatically based on the user's job titles.
 You also need to create a test Azure AD tenant with a test user account and grant that account limited permissions to resources in the Contoso Azure subscription.

 ## Objectives
 In this lab, you will complete the following tasks:

 + Task 1: Create and configure Azure AD users